Shivamkanse2104/Infosys-milestone/README.md

 Kept useful punctuation → . , ; : ' " - ? ! () kept, others removed.
 Sentence ending check → ensured each sentence ends with . . i have done this in preprocessing

+can you tell me what is the dataset based on??